Sacramento’s Other Thiebaud Murals

 Even though this news was not what I was expecting, I remembered I could always go visit his largest mural, which will always be there – and was recently meticulously restored as part of a larger rehabilitation effort we completed last year for the SMUD Headquarters.
 Even sixty years later, Water City can still be easily found.

-Wayne Thiebaud and Grant Duggins left California with a legacy of art exhibits to be proud of.
+Wayne Thiebaud and exhibit supervisor Grant Duggins, gifted California with a legacy of art exhibits to be proud of.
 Their foundational efforts to bring art in all its forms to the State Fair each year gave recognition and prominence to artists from both northern and southern California that would not have otherwise had the opportunity.
-Their influence continues to this day at the State Fair Art Exhibits.
+Their influence continues to this day at the California State Fair Art Exhibits.